pulumi/pulumi/docs/design/packages.md

 ### Threading/Async/Await

-There is no multithreading in NutIL.
+There is no multithreading in CocoIL.
 And there is no I/O.  As a result, there are neither multithreading facilities nor the commonly found `async` and `await` features in modern programming languages.

 ### Accessibility, Dynamicism, and Secrets

-NutIL dynamic operations respect accessibility.
+CocoIL dynamic operations respect accessibility.
 This is unconventional but allows encapsulation of sensitive information.
 This is admittedly a risky guarantee to make -- since type systems are intricate things that can be subverted in [subtle ways](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/appsem-tcs.pdf) -- and I am honestly on the fence about it.
 However, particularly given that cloud abstractions often manipulate sensitive